nugycal/experiments/autotests/README.md

 # 2041_autotest

-# This project was written for fun as a challenge to myself.
-It is in no way entirely function, and I am unable to guarantee that it will work 100% of the time.
+## This project was written for fun as a challenge to myself.
+It is in no way entirely functional, and I am unable to guarantee that it will work 100% of the time.
+Not recommended for use.

 ## Description